Kabir Tukura Ibrahim: Early life and education

-Kabir Ibrahim Tukura was born in Kaduna to Alhaji Ibrahim Tukura and Hajiya Salamatu Tukura.
+Kabir Ibrahim Tukura was born in Kaduna State to Alhaji Ibrahim Tukura and Hajiya Salamatu Tukura.
 In 1994, he obtained his First School Leaving Certificate from the Federal Staff College, Sokoto.
 This saw him proceed to Federal Government College, Birnin Yauri in Kebbi State where he obtained Senior Secondary Certificate in the year 2000.
-Upon completion of his secondary education, he would later advance his education at Usmanu Danfodiyo University, Sokoto, graduating with a Bachelor of Arts in English Language in 2005.
+Upon completion of his secondary education, he would later advanced his education at Usmanu Danfodiyo University, Sokoto, graduating with a Bachelor of Arts in English Language in 2005.